top of page

 When the governor of Germania Inferior, Lucius Duvius Avitus, heard of the violation of the limes by the Frisians, he gave them the following choices.
 Either withdraw from the buffer zone of the limes voluntarily or be removed with an iron fist.
 Another option he gave was to submit a request in person with the emperor in Rome to be granted the right to occupy the banks of the River Rhine.
 If Emperor Nero agrees, Avitus would be overruled.
 The Frisians decided to travel to Rome.
 In a good mood off they went that same year.
 A journey of several weeks riding horseback.

 Nero is remembered in history as the most sadistic and cruel leader of the Roman Empire.
-What knew Governor Avitus of Nero’s reputation when he ‘generously’ offered the Frisians this choice, we wonder?
+What knew Governor Avitus of Nero’s reputation when he ‘generously’ offered the Frisians this choice to discuss the matter with this man, we wonder?

 Emperor Nero